drawwithcode/2022-group-project-holy-javascript/README.md

   ### Tools and libraries

   Our main tool aside from p5js was github desktop.
 It allowed us to collaborate on multiple laptops in a really fast and easy way.
-Also, the p5 sound library was really important, allowing us to use the microphone input.
+Also, the p5 is needed to run the sketch, allowing the user to use the microphone input.
 Lastly, ngrok's localtunnel made testing really fast.
   Also, we made a large use of The coding train lessons on youtube by Daniel Shiffman.

   ### Inspiration